-The Medium Employer of the Year Award recognises a medium business that employs 20 or more, but less than 200 full-time equivalent employees, and has achieved excellence in the provision of ‘nationally recognised training’ to its employees.
+The Medium Employer of the Year Award recognises a medium business which has achieved excellence in the provision of ‘nationally recognised training’ to its employees.

 'Nationally recognised training' refers to training that is based on a national training package or accredited course which results in a person receiving a formal qualification or Statement of Attainment issued by a Registered Training Organisation.
 This includes Australian Apprenticeships.

-- employ 20 or more, but less than 200, full-time equivalent employees, and;
+- employ 20 or more, but fewer than 200, full-time equivalent employees; and

-- be the winner of the equivalent training in 2017 in their Australian state or territoy of operation.
+- be the winner of the equivalent training award in 2020 in their state or territory of operation.

 The Australian Training Awards will accept joint applications from: